 It is not always possible to avoid the mistake of sending correspondence to a wrong recipient.
 However, with the application of appropriate safety measures, this risk can be minimised in the following way:

-• We constantly verify the correctness of addresses in our recipient database.
+- We constantly verify the correctness of addresses in our recipient database.
 Whenever the address of our contractor's registered office changes or the contractor changes its delivery address, we should remember to update such information.

-• We should apply the principle of double-checking any correspondence intended for mailing.
+- We should apply the principle of double-checking any correspondence intended for mailing.

 In large organisations, the best method is one where one person checks on the list of recipients, to which contractor or institution correspondence should be sent on that day, and another person, who is responsible for preparing letters for mailing, checks whether a letter was actually prepared and addressed to such a recipient.
 If, for organisational reasons, just one employee is responsible for correspondence, such an employee should keep, for example, two separate lists.
-The first should be the list of correspondence intended to be sent, and the second should be the list of already addressed outgoing letters.
+The first should be the list of correspondence intended to be sent, and the second should be the list of already addressed outgoing letters. - We should not forget about training of employees.
+The most common reason for mistakes is the lack of awareness of the risk.
+Therefore, we should make employees aware of the rules related to the protection of data processed by the organisation and inform them of the consequences related to unauthorised disclosure of data.
+In addition to traditional training, short quizzes sent once a month to employees, in which they must, for example, identify a data protection risk or indicate which action will protect the organisation against a violation of the GDPR regulations, work well.

 Third, we should remember what to do in case of a data breach.